akshar100/ashleshajs/README.md

 **Amazon S3 Support**
 AshleshaJS used Amazon S3 to maintain a common set of components which you may download.
 The bucket name is `ashlesha` and it is publicly available.
 Also, AshleshaJS is configured to store the uploaded files to amazon s3 buckets.

+Whenever a user uploads a file through your application it get stored in s3bucket.
+Hence the key and secret is required.
+If you do not provide a key the files will be saved in build/public/static/uploaded folder.

+s3repobucket is our public bucket where we have provided a large number of components which provide very basic functionality that almost every app needs.
+Such as FormFields, Google and Yahoo Contacts importer, Google Maps Loader and so on.

 You may configure amazon s3 with Ashlesha by adding following three lines to your .bashrc file.

 `vi ~/.bashrc`